 Covers shop safety and regulations as they pertain to the collision repair industry.
 Theory and hands-on experience with the removal, replacement and service of complete interior, glass (moveable and stationary), exterior trim and components are applied.
-Proper metalworking, straightening techniques, and pre-paint preparation are also covered.
+Proper metalworking, straightening techniques, plastic and composite repair and pre-paint preparation are also covered.